w3c/wai-quick-start/source/evaluating.html.erb.md

 {:.attach_permalink}
 ## Run evaluation sessions with real people

 Seek feedback from people with disabilities on any materials being evaluated.
 This will help identify subtle issues, but will also emphasize the impact of any barriers.
-However,  be aware that everyone has different abilities with technology and a problem for one user may just be due to their technology or skill level.
+Be aware that everyone user is different.
+A problem for one user may just be due to their technology or skill level.
 Encourage members of the project team to observe sessions as it is helpful in building understanding of the importance of accessibility.

 {::nomarkdown}
 <%= learn_more %>